Welcome to my Bookstore:

 Borromeo: Part of Cebu, the Philippines and Beyond

-This article has received more than 47,243,187 “hits” since November 2007.
+This article has received more than 50,491,890 “hits” since November 2006.
 Included in “The Borromeo Family of Cebu” by Marc E. Nonnenkamp (ISBN 978-1460908082 now available on www.amazon.com through CreateSpace for $17.99 paperback and $9.99 as an Amazon Kindle e-book).
 This book is on the Amazon “Bestsellers” list in the USA (top 3 percent of retail products), and is available through E-Bay and other online retailers.
 The book may also be special ordered at various “brick and mortar” book stores.
 Press release on Yahoo.com News (October 10, 2012): http://news.yahoo.com/book-borromeo-family-cebu-explores-120000775.html.
 This press release has received 72 response – wonderful considering that 15 is a high rate of response for any press release.
 Thank you very much for your interest!
+All of my published books on the history of the Borromeo family of Cebu City, the Philippines & beyond, on the history of the Volkswagen Group, on scale-model collectible cars and on the history of the German-speaking navies (Germany, Austria-Hungary, Venice, Brandenburg-Prussia and the Hanseatic League) may be purchased on the global Amazon.com network which sells retail items in the USA, Canada, Mexico, Brazil, the UK, Ireland, the Channel Islands, Gibraltar, Germany, Austria, Switzerland, Luxembourg, Liechtenstein, Poland, the Netherlands, Belgium, France, Monaco, Spain, the Canary Islands, Portugal, the Azores, the Madeira Islands, Italy, San Marino, Sweden, Finland, Turkey, the Arab world (27 countries & territories), Australia, India, China and Japan.
+My books may also be special-ordered at various “brick and mortar” retail book stores such as Barnes & Noble.

 Borromeo Bros.
 Estate, Inc. (BBEI – Holding Company incorporated on February 8, 1933): incorporated from the Estate of Don José Maria Borromeo y Galan (1847-1930) and Doña Margarita Sy Reynes de Borromeo (1853-1931).
 My maternal great grandfather Don José Maria (“Tatay Pepe”) manufactured horse-drawn “Tartanilla” carts from 1879 onward.
 Here is a nice Cebu-based website page on the history of the “Tartanilla” (from Cebu and the Visayas region) and on the “Calesa” (from Manila and the Luzon region): http://cebuwebsite.tripod.com/tartanillas.html.
 The similar “Karatela” and “Calesa” horse-drawn carts were manufactured primarily on Luzon, which is home to the bulk of the Philippine population.
 They differ from the “Tartanilla” carts at the point of passenger entrance.
 The “Karatela” and “Calesa” carts were manufactured by the Barredo family near Manila, a Spanish family which married into the Borromeo clan in 1937.